Health in South Sudan

-The post conflict South Sudan has huge challenges in delivering health care to the population.
-The challenges include: crippled health infrastructures, nearly collapsed public health system, and inadequate qualified health professionals.
-The country is far from achieving the MDGs by end of 2015.
-The health system needs a major resuscitation, in addition to supporting and developing health training institutions.

-South Sudan is acknowledged to have some of the worst health indicators in the world.

-A new measure of expected human capital calculated for 195 countries from 1990 to 2016 and defined for each birth cohort as the expected years lived from age 20 to 64 years and adjusted for educational attainment, learning or education quality, and functional health status was published by The Lancet in September 2018.
-South Sudan had the second lowest level of expected human capital countries with 2 health, education, and learning-adjusted expected years lived between age 20 and 64 years.
-This was an improvement over 1990 when its score was 1.
+South Sudan has one of the weakest health systems in the world, marked by a severely degraded public health system, shortages of qualified health workers, and restricted access to care.
+These problems have been shaped by decades of conflict, poverty, low literacy, and the country's largely rural economy, in which much of the population depends on subsistence farming or animal husbandry.

+Even before independence, South Sudan had some of the worst health indicators in the world, a situation that has persisted since then.
+Neonatal and maternal mortality rates remain among the highest globally, while life expectancy is low.
+In 2016, South Sudan had the second-lowest expected human capital among 195 countries, with people expected to live the equivalent of 2 fully healthy, educated, and productive years between ages 20 and 64, up from 1 year in 1990.

+The country's health burden includes widespread malaria, recurrent cholera outbreaks, food insecurity, and undernutrition.
+Conflict and insecurity have further weakened the health system, damaging facilities, reducing access to basic services, and restricted humanitarian access.

 Health system

+Structure and administration

 South Sudan's health system is structured into three main service tiers: Primary Health Care Units (PHCUs), Primary Health Care Centres (PHCCs), and hospitals operated at the state, county, police, or military level.

 Health service delivery operates across four levels: community, primary, secondary, and tertiary.
 Community-level services are provided in villages by trained local personnel.
 The primary level includes PHCUs and PHCCs, which deliver the Basic Package of Health Services (BPHS).
 The BPHS encompasses preventive, curative, health promotion, and basic administrative services.
 The government finances it, the Multi-Donor Trust Fund (MDTF), and various NGOs.
 These services are intended to be free and accessible to the majority of the population at both the primary and secondary levels.

 The Ministry of Health (MoH) administers a decentralized healthcare system in line with the Interim Constitution of South Sudan (2005) and the Local Government Act (2009).
 This system is organized across four administrative levels: national, state, county, and community.
 The national Ministry is responsible for policy development, strategic leadership, funding, and monitoring and evaluation.
 State governments oversee the implementation and coordination of healthcare services at the county and community levels.

+In 2021, South Sudan's domestic general government health expenditure was 2.1% of general government expenditure, unchanged from 2020.
+In 2022, the country had 0.41 medical doctors, 6.9 nursing and midwifery personnel, 0.03 dentists, and 0.15 pharmacists per 10,000 people.
+The density of nursing and midwifery personnel had increased since 2018, while the density of pharmacists had declined.
+Furthermore, healthcare workers in South Sudan are unevenly distributed, with Central Equatoria having the highest concentration.
+Rural areas, where most of the population lives, remain especially underserved and have limited health resources.